 Kate has keynoted or been an invited speaker at major international conferences and events, including SXSW (Austin, USA), TEDxPerth (Australia), NXNE (Toronto, Canada), PAX Australia (Melbourne, Australia), Freeplay (Melbourne, Australia) as well as Stanford University and Microsoft.
 Kate is also a sought after media commentator, appearing on numerous outlets and in publications around the globe, including MTV (twice), The Sydney Morning Herald, NPR, the ABC and ELLE magazine.

-Kate is currently the inaugural Director of Games and Interactive at FTI in Perth, Western Australia, where she is leading the development and deployment of an innovative games support program — the first of its kind in the state.
-The program she’s developed includes WA’s first games industry co-working space, WA’s only games funding program and a popular prototype showcase and testing event, Playup Perth, which not only attracts gamers of all ages, but also investors and politicians, including WA Senator Scott Ludlam.
+Previously, Kate was the inaugural Director of Games and Interactive at FTI in Perth, Western Australia, where she lead the development and deployment of an innovative games support program — the first of its kind in the state.
+The program she developed included WA’s first games industry co-working space and WA’s only games funding program.

-She holds a BA (hons) from the University of Toronto in Philosophy and Semiotics & Communication theory (double major) and holds a PhD from Curtin University’s Internet Studies program.
-Her thesis on Facebook and privacy, where she personally interviewed the company’s CEO Mark Zuckerberg, is currently the 4th most downloaded thesis of all time from Curtin’s eSpace.
+Kate holds a BA (hons) from the University of Toronto in Philosophy and Semiotics & Communication theory (double major) and holds a PhD from Curtin University’s Internet Studies program.
 She is also a graduate of the CFC Media Lab’s Interactive Art and Entertainment Program, a prestigious incubator program for interactive prototypes in Canada, where she also worked as an adviser and educator.